My name is Becki, and I am a wife, a mother, a daughter, a sister, and a friend.

 It's that time of year again!
 Valentine's Day is over, so the aisles of the discount stores are starting to fill up with all kinds of Easter candy, rabbits, baskets and egg-coloring kits.
-Of course, all of these things are very tempting, and it's easy to toss money at the businesses to purchase these items for Easter, but isn't it more fun to do it on your own at home?
+Of course, all of these things are very tempting, and it's easy to spend a lot of money, but isn't it more fun to do it on your own at home?
 Besides, if you do it yourself, you get more control over the process and can make your eggs and gifts exactly the way that you want them to be!

 We already started out by learning how to blow eggs for decorating and then how to decorate eggs using natural dyes from things you already have.
 Now it's time to learn what to do with those eggs that you've blown and decorated with your natural dyes.
-Of course, you can fill your eggs with a number of different things, but this time, we're going to fill your blown eggs with chocolate, to make chocolate Easter eggs in natural chicken eggshells.
+Here's how to fill your blown eggs with chocolate to make chocolate Easter eggs in natural chicken eggshells.